The Java programming language defines the following kinds of variables:

 Literals

-keyword isn't used when initializing a variable of a primitive type.
+You may have noticed that thenewkeyword isn't used when initializing a variable of a primitive type.
 Primitive types are special data types built into the language; they are not objects created from a class.
 A literal is the source code representation of a fixed value; literals are represented directly in your code without requiring computation.
 As shown below, it's possible to assign a literal to a variable of a primitive type:

 boolean result = true; char capitalC = 'C'; byte b = 100; short s = 10000; int i = 100000;